siriz/tauri_webview/README_EN.md

 **GitHub Repository:** https://github.com/siriz/tauri_webview

+## 🚀 Quick Start

+Want to test without building?

+👉 Download files from **[build/dist](build/dist)** folder or download **[tauriwebview-dist.zip](tauriwebview-dist.zip)**, extract it, and run `tauriwebview.exe`!

+- The package includes the executable, configuration file, sample HTML, and user guides.
+- You can test immediately without setting up a development environment.

 ## Features

 - **Lightweight Executable**: All necessary resources are included in the package, allowing it to run without external internet connection